TIGR-Republic/TIGR-Standard-Core/docs/Disclosure.md

 - Transaction hash #2: `46BECMR1ATPvE9djc2LePEkKS8MjyqynphLXmWqwi6Pu`
 - Locked until: **10 January 2027**
 - Contract ID (vesting): `5xaD8LWsNuazboRyzuBxXCZDiPASDVBYEQUA99KiBAqr`
+These references are provided solely for transparency and do not imply any form of public participation or investment opportunity.

 Authorized auditors may request signed snapshots and internal address mappings under appropriate confidentiality conditions.